dlemfh/javascript-quick-notes/README.md

   // → true
   ```

 - Class declarations currently allow only *methods* to be added to the prototype.
-(While instance properties may be declared within the constructor, other class-level attributes can only be added by directly manipulating the prototype after defining the class.)
+(Instance attributes can be declared within the constructor, while class-level attributes can only be added by directly manipulating the prototype after defining the class.)
   ```js
   Rabbit.prototype.teeth = "small";